IHeartRobotics/ros-reps/rep-rsi.rst

 VENDOR=
 '''''''

 Human readable name of the hardware vendor.
-Hopefully this will be ``VENDOR="I Heart Engineering"``
+Hopefully for your robot this will be ``VENDOR="I Heart Engineering"``

 VENDOR_ID=
 ''''''''''